InternetOfUs/interactions-logger-and-analytics/README.md

 ### Required Python Packages

-All required Python packages can be installed using the command:
+Required Python packages can be installed using the command:

 ```bash
 pip install -r requirements.txt